Bedhead (band)

-Bedhead was an American indie rock band, active from 1991 to 1998, based in Dallas, Texas.
+Bedhead was an American indie rock band, active from 1988 to 1998, based in Dallas, Texas.
 Members consisted of Matt and Bubba Kadane (vocals and guitar), Tench Coxe (guitar), Kris Wheat (bass), and Trini Martinez (drums).
 The band released several EPs and three LPs on Trance Syndicate, touring intermittently.
 Bedhead's music was generally subdued, with three electric guitars and one electric bass guitar over sung or spoken vocals.
 Allmusic dubbed the group "the quintessential indie rock band," and Tiny Mix Tapes gave their final album Transaction de Novo a perfect 5/5 score.

 In 1999, a year after the breakup of Bedhead, Matt and Bubba Kadane went on to form The New Year, a band with a style similar to Bedhead's.

 History

-Founding
+1988-1993: Founding

 The roots of the band trace back to brothers Matt and Bubba Kadane playing music together as children in Wichita Falls, Texas.
 They later began playing music together in Dallas, Texas.

+The brothers founded Bedhead after their father died from a brain tumor: Matt Kadane stated that a lot of their music was rooted in "an outpouring of grief...
+Bubba and I didn’t talk much about [their father's death].
+But we played music together".

+The band formed without a name and became active in 1988.
 Drummer Trini Martinez was the first addition to the duo's band in 1990, followed by guitarist Tench Coxe and bassist Kris Wheat.
-The band was formed into Bedhead in 1991.
-After playing their debut show in Austin in early 1992, they released two early singles on Dallas-based record label Direct Hit Records, one in 1992 and one in 1993.
+The band named themselves Bedhead in 1992.
+After playing their debut show under the Bedhead name in Austin that year, they released two early singles on Dallas-based record label Direct Hit Records, one in 1992 and one in 1993.

-WhatFunLifeWas (1994)
+1993-1996: WhatFunLifeWas

-In 1993 the band came to the attention of King Coffey, drummer of the Butthole Surfers and founder of Trance Syndicate Records, who signed them to Trance Syndicate shortly after hearing them.
-Bedhead's debut album, WhatFunLifeWas, was released in 1994, to positive reviews.
+In 1993, the band came to the attention of King Coffey, drummer of the Butthole Surfers and founder of Trance Syndicate Records, who signed them to Trance Syndicate shortly after hearing them.

+The band began working on what would eventually become their debut album, WhatFunLifeWas, in the summer of 1993 on a budget of $3,000.
+They recorded about half the album before starting over and re-recording it with new techniques.

+The album was later released in the summer of 1994 to positive reviews.
 Sputnik Music gave WhatFunLifeWas 4/5 stars, and it received 4.5/5 stars from Allmusic.

 Sputnik Music stated that the album's themes touch on loss and depression, "but with a sense of the profound.
 WhatFunLifeWas is a modest album; slow indie rock with a hint of the epic, that draws upon its broodiness to create a serenely personal atmosphere."
 Allmusic noted the band's careful use of both loud and soft dynamics, stating "The various comparisons to the Velvet Underground, Joy Division, and Spacemen 3 all make a certain sense, but...Bedhead have much more of an individual sensibility...rather than simply rehashing."